 - Bloombergs identifiers.
-Prices PX LAST. - For reference dates after 31 May 2015, the swap rates and government bond yields for European and African currencies are based on London fixing (CMPL), for American currencies are based on New York fixing (CMPN) and for the currencies of Asia and Australia are based on Tokyo fixing (CMPT).
-For earlier reference dates, all swap rates and government bond yields are based on New York fixing, irrespective of their currency.
+Prices PX_LAST. - For reference dates after 31 May 2015, the swap rates for European and African currencies are based on London fixing (CMPL), for American currencies are based on New York fixing (CMPN) and for the currencies of Asia and Australia are based on Tokyo fixing (CMPT).
+For earlier reference dates, all swap rates are based on New York fixing, irrespective of their currency.